 Follow Us On:

-Pro-US Governor General, Ghulam Muhammad, and Prime Minister, Muhammad Ali Bogra, were moving well and in a cooperative way.
-Both had a mission to bring Pakistan in the Western camp.
-However, they were afraid of the ever increasing popularity of the anti-US and anti-establishment forces in the country, especially in East Bengal.
-Victory of United Front in the 1954 provincial assembly elections appeared as a threat to their intentions.
+Pro-US Governor-General, Ghulam Muhammad, and Prime Minister, Muhammad Ali Bogra, were moving well and in a cooperative way.
+Both had a mission to bring Pakistan into the Western camp.
+However, they were afraid of the ever-increasing popularity of the anti-US and anti-establishment forces in the country, especially in East Bengal.
+The victory of the United Front in the 1954 provincial assembly elections appeared as a threat to their intentions.
 The members of the Constituent Assembly of Pakistan had openly started criticizing the attempts to bring Pakistan closer to the United States.
 In a statement issued on September 22, Fazlur Rahman, the formal federal minister, alleged that the proposed Pak-US cooperation would ‘seriously jeopardize the political and economic interests of Pakistan and it would ultimately result in the colonization of the country by America.
-On his initiative the assembly decided to send a trade delegation to Soviet Union with an idea to bring the two countries closer.
+On his initiative, the assembly decided to send a trade delegation to the Soviet Union with an idea to bring the two countries closer.

-Furthermore, the Constituent Assembly was not happy with the ever increasing role of the Governor-General and day to day affairs of the government.
+Furthermore, the Constituent Assembly was not happy with the ever-increasing role of the Governor-General and day-to-day affairs of the government.
 They also disliked the power of the Governor-General to dissolve the government.
 When Ghulam Muhammad was on an official tour of NWFP, the CAP amended the constitution and snatched away his discretionary power under which he had dismissed Nazimuddin’s government.
-Ghulam Muhammad cut short his tour and immediately retuned back to Karachi.
-On his return he first of all tried to win over important politicians including Ayub Khuhro, Mumtaz Daultana, Fazlul Haq and Dr. Khan Sahib etc. and then took Ayub Khan into confidence.
+Ghulam Muhammad cut short his tour and immediately returned to Karachi.
+On his return, he, first of all, tried to win over important politicians including Ayub Khuhro, Mumtaz Daultana, Fazlul Haq, and Dr. Khan Sahib, etc., and then took Ayub Khan into confidence.
 Once he was sure that he had the backing of the people who matter on October 24 he dissolved the CAP on the ground that it had lost the confidence of the people of Pakistan.
 He imposed press censorship and promised fresh elections.
-Bogra, the Prime Minister of the dissolved assembly endorsed the move and declared CAP was responsible for imperiling national unity by provoking personal, sectional and provincial rivalries and suspicion.
-He was made the Prime Minister of the Cabinet which used back door to gain power.
+Bogra, the Prime Minister of the dissolved assembly endorsed the move and declared CAP was responsible for imperiling national unity by provoking personal, sectional, and provincial rivalries and suspicion.
+He was made the Prime Minister of the Cabinet which used the back door to gain power.

 Maulvi Tamizuddin Case